 Hybrid laser arc welding technology is increasingly proving to be an innovative alternative to other methods in welding manufacturing.

-Researchers at Fraunhofer IPK are developing a new approach in which the efficient high-power laser beam hybrid process can be used in combination with narrow-gap submerged-arc welding to join thick-walled structures.
+Researchers at Fraunhofer IPK are developing a new approach in which the efficient high-power laser hybrid process can be used in combination with narrow-gap submerged-arc welding to join thick-walled structures.

 Combining the two welding processes will reduce manufacturing time and increase profitability while improving quality and competitiveness for many SMEs.
 It also significantly increases productivity in the manufacture of towers for wind turbines.